siemens/gencmpclient/README.md

 ### Demo use with the Cloud CA

-A further option is to use the reference playground CA operated by Siemens over a cloud-based test RA:
+An alternative is to use the reference playground CA operated by Siemens over a cloud-based test RA.
+The respective variant of the demo can be started as follows:

 ```bash
 make -f Makefile_v1 demo_CloudCA
 ```

+As the CMP client needs to reach the non-local test RA server via HTTPS, depending on your network you may need to set the environment variable `https_proxy`.

 To select a specific CMP profile on the CloudCA server, set the environment variable `CMP_PROFILE` to the profile name.